perama-v/perama-v.github.io/docs/cairo/examples/message_L1.md

     - See the line: `starknetCore.consumeMessageFromL2(l2ContractAddress, payload);`
     - This is a request for verification that the payload is a valid message from the specified L2 address.
-- The purpose of this contract is to accept a message (E.g., user, withdrawl amount) and and then call the StarkNet contract to check that is a valid message.
+- The purpose of this contract is to accept a message (E.g., user, withdrawal amount) and and then call the StarkNet contract to check that is a valid message.
 The contract then proceeds with some logic appropriate for the application (E.g., releasing ETH to an address).